HenriqF/HenriqF/README.md

 <div>

 ### I generate enough momentum and get the crimp...
-"KRRRR" whtat a glorious sound!
+"KRRRR" what a glorious sound!
 This sound marks a change of the rythm aswell as relief since the low percentage part is over.
 The lion in me wakes up a little bit.

 </div>
 <details>